Our Preceptors

 Kylie Lucas, PharmD, BCPS

 Kylie Lucas, PharmD, BCPS is a graduate of the Samford University McWhorter School of Pharmacy.
 She completed her PGY-1 pharmacy practice residency at St. Vincent's Health System in Birmingham, AL, during which time she earned her teaching and research certifications.
-She serves as a clinical staff pharmacist primarily for medical and surgical patients at Sacred Heart Hospital, where she is currently a preceptor in training.
-Her main duties include, but are not limited to, performing patient profile reviews, pharmacokinetic monitoring, antimicrobial stewardship, anticoagulation monitoring, and discharge counseling.
+She serves as a primary preceptor for our PGY1 critical care learning experiences at Ascension Sacred Heart.
+Dr. Lucas is also an active member of our residency advisory committee and our research committee.

 Stephanie Luke, PharmD, BCPS